Advocacy

 Protecting the Unique and Diverse Character and Quality of Life of Morningside Heights

-MHCC is committed to protecting and improving the quality of life and character of our neighborhood through neighborhood cleanups, targeting advocacy campaigns, and consistent outreach to City agencies.
-Currently, we are working to improve the 125th Street Subway station, support local small businesses through the Morningside Merchants Association, and to address neighborhood safety and sanitation concerns.
+Currently, we are working to improve the Broadway/W125th Street Subway station, support local small businesses through the Morningside Merchants Association, and address neighborhood safety and sanitation concerns.

-Learn more about the Morningside Merchants.
+Learn more about Morningside Merchants.

-125th Street Station Brief
+Broadway & W125th Street Subway Station Elevator Brief

 Empty Storefronts and Community Needs, December 2019